WildByDesign/WDACTrayTool/README.md

 ### Policy Type:

 At the moment, this tray tool only supports Multiple Policy Format since that is what I have always used since inception.
-Although at some point it could be extended to support Multiple Policy Format as well.
+Although at some point it could be extended to support Single Policy Format as well.

 ### Concept & Methods Used: